Older Adult and Geriatric Care for Texas Nurses

-This course fulfills the requirement for nurses in Texas whose practice includes older adult or geriatric populations for at least 2 contact hours of continuing education relating to older adult care.
+This course fulfills the requirement for at least 2 contact hours of continuing education relating to older adult care for nurses in Texas whose practice includes older adult or geriatric populations .

-Older Adult Care for Texas Nurses (2 CH)
+Older Adult and Geriatric Care for Texas Nurses

-- Review the risk factors and signs of elder abuse.
+- Review the assessment and management of elder abuse victims.

-- Clarify the principles and goals of end-of-life care.
+- Clarify the principles that guide end-of-life care.

 TABLE OF CONTENTS

 By 2034, older adults, defined as 65 years and older, are projected to outnumber young people for the first time in U.S. history, with people ages 65 and older numbering 77.0 million and children under 18 numbering 76.5 million.
 The main reason for this is the nation’s “baby boom” generation of the 1950s and 1960s.
 Almost 12% of Texans—3.2 million people—are 65 and older, and the number is growing.
 By 2050 that figure is expected to increase to almost 20% of the state population (TX HHS, 2021a).